ropensci/datapack/README.md

 filePath <- file.path(sprintf("%s/%s.rdf", tempdir(), serializationId))
 status <- serializePackage(dp, filePath, id=serializationId, resolveURI="")
 ```
-Save the DataPackage to a file, using the Bagit packaging format:
+Save the DataPackage to a file, using the BagIt packaging format:

 ```
-bagitFile <- serializeToBagit(dp)
+bagitFile <- serializeToBagIt(dp)
 ```

 Note that the *dataone* R package can be used to upload a DataPackage to a DataONE Member Node